Webinars and Workshops

 After your admission: Applying for your Immigration Documents

-In order to best support our students, this workshop was offered on a monthly basis from November through April.
+In order to best support our students, this workshop will be offered on a monthly basis from November through April.
 We also encourage you to read the detailed information on our website about applying for your immigration documents based on your situation.
-Before your studies – Bishop’s University (ubishops.ca)
+Immigration information is subject to change, so in addition to attending our webinars please ensure that you are validating information on the government websites.

 Accompanying Family Members